Kent27/docs-emobiq/template/template-function.md

 ## Output

-Display and explain the output of the function.
+{Display and explain the output of the function.}

 Example below: